Recruitment consultants need great people skills and the drive to chase high on-target earnings (OTE) and performance related bonuses

 Commercial training providers offer short courses specific to the skills required in the industry.
 Personal development training for members is also run by the Chartered Institute of Personnel and Development (CIPD) and the Recruitment & Employment Confederation (REC).

 Professional qualifications are available through CIPD and REC.
-These courses are normally undertaken while working in the recruitment industry, rather than as a requirement to gain entry.
+Courses are undertaken while working in the recruitment industry, rather than as a requirement to entry.

 For example, REC offers the Level 2 Certificate in Recruitment Resourcing, the Level 3 Certificate in Recruitment Practice, the Level 4 Diploma in Recruitment Management and the Level 5 Diploma in Recruitment Leadership via the Institute of Recruitment Professionals (IRP).